 Sometimes the same topic can contradict in different sites, so always notice the point where that disagreement occurred and in which context.

-Also, see whether there are any ground-breaking studies or hypotheses that have transformed the focus.
+Also, see whether any ground-breaking studies or hypotheses have transformed the focus.

 Step 4: Create A Rough Outline For Your Literature Study

-A literature review's body can be formatted in a variety of ways.
+You can format a literature review's body in a variety of ways.
 Before you start writing, you should have a broad idea of what you want to accomplish.

 You can use a combination of these strategies, depending on the duration of your literature study.